-&lt;sup>\ mfratzscher@diw.de, marco.lo\duca@ecb.europa.eu, roland.straub@ecb.europa.eu, European Central Bank, Kaiserstrasse 29, D-60311, Frankfurt am Main.
 The paper was previously circulated under the title "A global monetary tsunami?
 On the spillovers of US Quantitative Easing".
 We would like to thank participants at the 2012 AEA, EEA and EFA meetings, the 2012 NBER IFM programme meeting, the German Economic Association Monetary Theory meeting, the Banco de España-World Bank conference on "Debt and Credit, Growth and Crises", Banco de México-IMF Seminar July 24-25 on "Regional Macroeconomic Strengths and Challenges", at seminars at the Federal Reserve Board, the IMF, the ECB, ZEW and Cass Business School, and in particular our discussants Eduardo Fernández Arias, Joe Gagnon, Steve Kamin, Kate Phylaktis, Ole Rummel and Carmen Reinhart.
-The views presented in the paper are those of the authors and do not necessarily represent the views of the European Central Bank or the European.
+The views expressed in this paper are those of the authors and do not necessarily reflect the official views of the Bank of Japan, the European Central Bank or the Eurosystem.